-Dr. Wayne Trail is an Associate Professor of Chemistry and Physics at Southwestern Oklahoma State University (SWOSU).
+Dr. Wayne Trail is a Professor of Engineering Physics at Southwestern Oklahoma State University (SWOSU).
 He specializes in Atomic and Molecular Physics.

 EDUCATION